r-spatial/rgee/paper.md

 ## Metadata display

-`rgee` through `ee_print` can fetch and return metadata (Fig .2) about spatial Earth Engine objects.
-With `ee_print` the  acquire of information about the number of images or features, number of bands or geometries, number of pixels, geotransform, datatype, properties and aproximate size of the object can be made with a single line of code. `ee_print` was designed to be used inside debugging pipelines (e.g. inside the ee.Image.aside function).
+`rgee` through `ee_print` can save and display all metadata related to EE spatial objects.
+With `ee_print` users can acquire information about: the number of images or features, number of bands or geometries, number of pixels, geotransform, datatype, properties and aproximate object size. `ee_print` was designed to be used inside debugging pipelines (e.g. linking with ee.Image.aside).

 ```r
 library(rgee)